The Board Game Collection

 Time: 45-90 minutes

-Betrayal, and its variations, is a modern classic mystery game – what happens if you head to a haunted house?
+Betrayal at House on the Hill, and its variations, is a modern classic mystery game – what happens if you head to a haunted house?
 Will you find everything you need?
 Or will there be a traitor in your midst?
 Betrayal Legacy makes things interesting by asking what happens as you go through generations, asking you to play as a family, rather than a single character.
 Will your great grandchild suffer as a result of a decision you’re making in the game today?
 What are the spooky stories whispered over campfires about that very house?

-The game plays over 14 time periods, from 1666 to the present day, where generations of the family you are playing as, keep returning to the house over the years.
+The game plays over 14 time periods, from 1666 to the present day, where generations of the family you are playing as keep returning to the house over the years.
 That in turn means that the impact of your actions at different stages in the game, which permanently alter the course and outcome of your later play, are then felt by the generations you play as later on in the game.
 This is even down to heirlooms – where you can make an item all the more important because it now has family significance, and will reappear in generations.

 Attaching a meaning to an item, and then being able to use that meaning, is both incredibly fun, and hugely thematic.
-Betrayal Legacy is hugely thematic, and that means that a balanced win absolutely isn’t guaranteed – but the rather epic version of events you have when it ends is unrivaled.
-Plus, it’s a perfect game to tempt your friends around Halloween…
+Betrayal Legacy is thematic, and that means that a balanced win absolutely isn’t guaranteed – but the rather epic version of events you have when it ends is unrivaled.
+Plus, it’s a perfect game to tempt your friends with around Halloween…

 Conclusion

 Legacy board games are fantastic for you to really feel like you’re making a mark.
 Whether you prefer the multiple sittings, growing your knowledge or abilities that come from the campaign elements within them, or more knowing that you’ve had a physical impact on the world you’re playing in, and that your decisions really do matter, impacting yourself and your fellow players, Legacy games have a lot to offer.
-We expect to see many more over the years, with huge games like Risk, Pandemic, and now Ticket to Ride getting a legacy variant, it demonstrates the concept for future.
+We expect to see many more over the years, with huge games like Risk, Pandemic, and now Ticket to Ride getting a legacy variant, it demonstrates the concept for the future.
 What game do you think will be next?

 Legacy Board Games FAQ